placrosse/kodo/docs/source/getting_started.rst

 In the following we will look at how you can build Kodo's examples, benchmarks and unit tests using the Waf build system.

-Quick Start (building Kodo examples and unit tests)
+Quick Start (Building Kodo Examples and Unit Tests)
 ---------------------------------------------------

 .. _quick-start: